zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

 1. Open a new Excel.
 Click 'Smart View – Panel – Private Connections'.
 Enter the Smart View URL and the credentials.

 2. In the Connection Manager panel to your right, Click **DynamicCorp** – **Sales**.
-Click **Connect** and then **Ad Hoc analysis**.
+Click **Connect** and then **Ad hoc analysis**.

     ![](./images/image14_8.png "")

-3. After connecting to an Essbase server, you can initiate Ad Hoc reports against databases on the connected server.
-The Ad Hoc report on a blank worksheet returns data from the top levels of each database dimension.
+3. After connecting to an Essbase server, you can initiate ad Hoc reports against databases on the connected server.
+The ad hoc report on a blank worksheet returns data from the top levels of each database dimension.

     ![](./images/image14_12.png "")

-4. Double click on year or Zoom in to next level.
+4. Double-click on year or Zoom in to next level.
 Now you can see the Quarter level data.

     ![](./images/image14_14.png "")

 5. Go to Year.
 Navigate to 'Essbase' ribbon and click **Keep only**.
-Using this option, only the Year dimension is displayed and all the Quarters are removed.
+Using this option, only the Year dimension is displayed and all the quarters are removed.
     ![](./images/image14_14.0.png "")

 6. Go to Year.
-Click **Zoom in-All Levels**.
+Click on **Zoom in- All Levels**.
 Now you can see the numbers drill down to leaf level (Months).

     ![](./images/image14_15.png "")